moodmosaic/Fare/README.md

 If your Regular Expression isn't supported, it would make sense to debug the C# code but also compare with the results from xeger.

+As an alternative, you may use a different pattern or even use a different _engine_ to reverse the Regular Expression into an Automaton.
+As an example, you can use the [Rex](http://research.microsoft.com/en-us/projects/rex/) engine.

 Design changes
 --------------